-The National High Court has rejected the request to halt the arrival of a ship with a hantavirus outbreak in the Canary Islands.
-The court considers that the precautionary measure is not justified, as the authorities are acting under international cooperation to protect the life and health of the crew on board.
+The National Court has rejected the request to stop a ship with a hantavirus outbreak from arriving in the Canary Islands.
+The court considers that the precautionary measure is not justified, as the authorities are acting under international cooperation to protect the life and health of the crew members on board.

 Health control systems in maritime emergencies 🚢